 Simple, sophisticated and stylish, the black briefcase has been a cornerstone of the corner office for years — and that’s unlikely to change any time soon.
 Relied upon by magnates and moguls, politicians and plutocrats, these traditional briefcases have seen life-changing legal documents, multi-million dollar deals and national secrets nestled in their dark depths over the years.

 And the good news is that the quality black briefcase is still in demand.
-So you can swing by Montblanc and pick up a smart, slim cross-grain leather number, or pop into Mulberry for its smaller Belgrave document holder.
+So you can call on Charles Laurie London and pick up a smart, made-to-order number, or pop into Mulberry for its smaller Belgrave document holder.
 Our favourite, however, has to be this twill-lined, Spanish-leather option from Connolly.

 Mulberry Belgrave Document Holder